GreatEagle0303/ruby-project/exercises/house/README.md

 # House

-Recite the nursery rhyme 'This is the House that Jack Built'.
+Output the nursery rhyme 'This is the House that Jack Built'.

 > [The] process of placing a phrase of clause within another phrase of
 > clause is called embedding.
 It is through the processes of recursion